 Our two year old son used to eat only while watching cartoons on the iPad, TV, or the phone.
 We tolerated this for a long time, but then decided to cut out screen time during meals cold turkey.
 It worked!
 But with some caveats.
 Here’s how we did it, why it worked, and what we tried first (unsuccessfully).

 If you’re new here, this blog is about my toddler son who’s had a lot of issues with eating.
 He has had issues with gagging while eating, hating his high chair, food throwing, and just general toddler pickiness that resulted him in not eating and losing weight.
-Some of this probably sounds familiar, my son is not a special snowflake.
+Some of this probably sounds familiar to you, my son is not a special snowflake.

 When our son was around 10 months old, we realized that we can put on Elmo on YouTube which would keep him sitting in his high chair long enough to eat (I am surprised it took us this long!).
 He would be entertained and wouldn’t throw food or cry to get out of his high chair, plus the screen provided enough distraction that he was willing to actually eat food without getting stressed out over it.